 Don’t Throw High Lipase Milk Out

-But what if I told you that you don’t have to – that even if your baby doesn’t take to the milk, other babies might benefit off your breast milk, despite its soapy smell and off taste?
+But what if I told you that you don’t have to – that even if your baby doesn’t take to the milk, other babies might benefit from your breast milk, despite its soapy smell and off-taste?